-DjangoSHOP extends the eco-system of djangoCMS plugins, djangocms-cascade, by additional shop-specific plugins.
+Django-SHOP extends the used eco-system arround django-CMS plugins, djangocms-cascade, by additional shop-specific plugins.
 This allows us to create a whole shopping site, which consists of many different elements, without having to craft templates by hand - with one exception: The product detail views.